ZomDr0p/Splunk/README.md

 This are the versions of the software used:

   - Splunk Enterprise 8.1.2
-  - Splunk UniversalForwarder
+  - Splunk UniversalForwarder 8.1.2
-  - Sysmon 13.1
+  - Sysmon v13.01

 ## Splunk Installation

-First we download the latest version of Splunk Enterprise (which can also be done via command line)
+First, in our **Debian 9** download the latest version of Splunk Enterprise (which can also be done via command line)

   - https://www.splunk.com/en_us/download/splunk-enterprise/thank-you-enterprise.html